anonymoustech1234/Divisive_Normalization/README.md

 # Divisive_Normalization

 This repository contains source code from the paper *Modeling Divisive Normalization in Visual Cortex*.
+If not intended to use our training pipeline / model, directly use files under `structures` to obtain our implementations of divisive normalization layer.

 ## Table of Contents
 [How to run](#how-to-run)